 You can purchase raw kombucha at most health food stores and even many chain supermarkets.
 Or you can brew your own with a starter culture, available online here.

 Sauerruben, like sauerkraut, is a fermented vegetable from northern Europe where fermentation offered an opportunity to preserve the harvest throughout the tough, cold winters.
 The ingredients are simple: turnips and unrefined salt.
-Tender, sweet turnips are shredded, or if you like them like we do, julienned and mixed with unrefined sea salt before they are pounded down to release their juice.
+Tender, sweet turnips are shredded, or if you like them as we do, julienned and mixed with unrefined sea salt before they are pounded down to release their juice.
 The turnip juice combines with the sea salt to create a brine that fosters the growth of beneficial bacteria - provided it's not too salty.
 Turnips and sauerruben are great sources of vitamin C.

 Composed of soybeans in combination with barley or rice, miso is a traditional Japanese condiment used primarily in soups or as a seasoning for vegetables, meats, and fish (check out my misoyaki salmon recipe).
 Miso is primarily fermented by aspergillus oryzae, a mold, that is also responsible for the transformation of soybeans into shoyu or tamari.

 Miso is widely touted as wholesome, nourishing food.
 Miso is high in vitamin K (learn about vitamin K and other fat soluble vitamins) as well as vitamin B6.
 It's also a good source of phosphorus, manganese, and zinc.

 In preparing miso, take care not to overheat it.
 While you may use it to season cooked foods, doing so destroys heat-sensitive microbiota.
 When making a good miso soup, wait to add the miso paste until the stock has cooled to blood temperature, and then allow it to slowly dissolve into the liquid.
 By preparing miso soup in this fashion, the miso retains food enzymes and other characteristics of living foods.